soniasltan/Project-3---The-Shelter-People/README.md

 ### User Stories

 There will be 2 main groups of users: Admin and Guest.

+Admin users:
-Admin users are the shelter people volunteers and they are able to create/read/update/delete the cats.
+The shelter people volunteers and they are able to create/read/update/delete the cats.

-Guest users are just browsing the website and they can either be logged in or not.
+Guest users:
+Be it logged in or not, they can browse the website.
-Guest users that are logged in can add comments.
+However, guest users who are logged in can add comments for the cats.

 ```
 To use the app, user should: